VicidominiLab/BrightEyes-MCS/README.md

 - **Left Panel**:

+  * **Top**:
+    * Start/stop the preview or the real acquisition.
-  * **Detector Selection**: Choose between analogue and digital detectors and initiate either acquisition or preview mode.
+    * Choose between analogue and digital detectors and initiate either acquisition or preview mode.
 In acquisition, options include DFD mode for lifetime analysis and TTM activation (not part of this project).
+    * Laser tab to turn on/off each lasers.
+    * Advanced configuration includes bidirectional scanning (snake walk) and the cirucular motion (for circular FCS)

   * **Temporal Settings**: Configure time resolution, dwell time, and laser delays.

-  * **Acquisition Parameters**: Set pixel, line, frame, and repetition values for your imaging session.
+  * **Spatial settings**: Set pixel, line, frame, and repetition values for your imaging session.

-  * **Configuration**: Adjust position, range, metadata, file storage preferences, selection of firmware, and advanced parameters for precise customization.
+  * **Bottom**:
+    * Position: position and range, preset load/save, list of markers
+    * File: destinatio folder, filename (DEFAULT.h5 force a actual time as filename) and textbox where is possible to set comments saved on the metadata
+    * List File: list of the acquired data
+    * Advanced:
+      * Calibration settings
+      * Board configurations
+      * SPAD (for old SPAD prototype electronics configuration)
+      * Default FOV
+      * Limits (and offset) of positioner
+      * External tools: set the string for integration with napari
+      * Http Server: configuration of the REST API server
+      * TTM: configuration for integration with TTM data receiver
+      * FIFOs: settings of the FIFOs - for developer.

 - **Central Area**:

   * **Preview Tab**: Observe real-time image preview during acquisition.
 Pan and zoom functionalities are enabled.
+Double-click on a position centering the image on it.
+CTRL+Double-click add a marker.

   * **FCS & Batch acq.**: Allow the autocorrelation preview for FCS, set up batch (macro) acquisiton